eleven/ad-builder/README.md

 Development consists of using Sinatra and Sprockets for building files.
 Simply boot up the server by running:

-    rake server
+    rackup

-And then navigating to http://localhost:9292/TYPE/SIZE where `TYPE` is any of these:
+And then navigating to http://localhost:9292/banner/TYPE/SIZE where `TYPE` is any of these:

 * general
 * discovery